kjelloh/advent_of_code_2023/README.md

 Again, the code compiled, and to mee, looked liked it was doing the right thing...

-#day 24
+# day 24

-* Learned today that a C++ structured binding does not keep const refs "alive" in the same way as cont ref arguments to functions do.
+## ILearned today that a C++ structured binding does not keep const refs "alive" in the same way as cont ref arguments to functions do.

 The code: